+- This discussion of the BSN -DE option will only provide information for licensed registered nurses currently enrolled in this program. - The BSN-DE program option consists of 58-61 general education credit hours from Ouachita, 40 nursing credit hours from BHCLR, and 30 BSN credit hours from Ouachita.
+Students remaining in the program will complete online courses (as noted on the dual enrolled BSN degree plan) prior to graduation from Ouachita.
+The theoretical courses are 100% online.
 Two courses in the last semester have practicum components.
 These nursing courses with a practicum component include a 1:1 credit hour to contact hour ratio for theory and a 1:3 credit hour to contact hour ratio for practicum.
 Students will complete 45 hours practicum experience over an eight (8) week period in each required course.
 Practicum hours that require supervision are carried out under the direction of an approved preceptor and course faculty at a facility determined by the course faculty and student.

-BSN-DE students will have an assignment in the last semester to accompany faculty on a medical mission trip and write a reflective journal about the experience.
+BSN-DE students will have an assignment in the last semester to accompany faculty on a medical mission trip or complete a domestic mission project and write a reflective journal about the experience.
 This assignment may be carried out at any time after acceptance into the BSN program, but credit will be given during NURS 4023 Transcultural Nursing Course.